hashicorp/terraform-equivalence-testing/README.md

 # terraform-equivalence-testing

-The `terraform-equivalence-testing` repository provides a tool for comparing and updating apply and plan outputs and state files produced by Terraform executions.
+The `terraform-equivalence-testing` repository provides a tool for comparing and updating state files, plan files, and the JSON output of the `apply` command, produced by Terraform executions.

 The framework uses a set of golden files to track outputs and verify changes